xmtp/xmtp-dot-org/docs/faq.md

 </details>

-## XMTP Labs
+## Ephemera

 ---

-### What is XMTP Labs?
+### What is Ephemera?

-XMTP Labs is a web3 software company that contributes to XMTP, an open network, protocol, and standards for secure messaging between blockchain accounts.
+Ephemera is a web3 software company that contributes to XMTP, an open network, protocol, and standards for secure messaging between blockchain accounts.

-XMTP Labs employees work alongside other XMTP community members to build with and extend XMTP.
+Ephemera employees work alongside other XMTP community members to build with and extend XMTP.
 Community [contributions and participation](/docs/contribute) are critical to the development and adoption of XMTP.

-### Does XMTP Labs plan to build apps or are you focused 100% on the protocol?
+### Does Ephemera plan to build apps or are you focused 100% on the protocol?

-XMTP Labs is focused on serving developers.
+Ephemera is focused on serving developers.
 We build [SDKs, UI components, and example apps](/docs/introduction#xmtp-sdks-and-example-apps) that help developers build great experiences with XMTP.